Artificial neurons as ridge functions

 Neural networks encode a subset of continuous functions.
 To examine the approximation capabilities of this class, we introduce the multiplayer perceptron and one of its generalization.

 The multilayer perceptron (MLP) is a fundamental neural network model consisting of a sequence of layers.
 Every layer is composed by neurons, the elementary processing units of the network.
-Every artificial neuron in the intermediate hidden layers processes the outputs of the previous layer $\x$ with a non-linear function $N: \Rn \longrightarrow \R$ such that $$ N(\x) = \sigma\left(\sum_{j=1}^{n} w_j x_j - \theta \right) = \sigma(\w \cdot \x - \theta), $$ where $\w$ and $\theta$ are parameters that change for every neuron.
-The non-linearity of $N$ comes from the activation function $\sigma$, a non-linear function that is the same for every neuron in the network.
-In scientific literature about neural networks, the values $w_{i}$ are called weights.
-They model the strength of the synapse linking the $i$-th neuron of the previous layer with the current neuron. $\theta$, called bias, recalls the threshold potential involved in the firing of biologic neurons.
+Every artificial neuron in the intermediate hidden layers processes the outputs of the previous layer with a non-linear function such that where and are parameters that change for every neuron.
+The non-linearity of comes from the activation function , a non-linear function that is the same for every neuron in the network.
+In scientific literature about neural networks, the values are called weights.
+They model the strength of the synapse linking the -th neuron of the previous layer with the current neuron. , called bias, recalls the threshold potential involved in the firing of biologic neurons.

 In the final layer, said the output layer, neurons operate differently.
 They perform a linear combination of their inputs.
-Therefore, the output $y$ of multilayer perceptron with a single hidden layer with $r$ units is $$ y = \sum_{i=1}^{r} c_i N_i(\x) = \sum_{i=1}^{r} c_i \sigma\left(\w^i \cdot \x - \theta_i\right). $$ It is possible to stack more hidden layers of various sizes to obtain a deeper network.
+Therefore, the output of multilayer perceptron with a single hidden layer with units is It is possible to stack more hidden layers of various sizes to obtain a deeper network.
 We will focus on this shallow model because it can already approximate a large class of functions.
 The considered MLP model outputs a single real number.
-The analysis can be generalized to outputs in $\R^{m}$ by repeating it on every component.
+The analysis can be generalized to outputs in by repeating it on every component.
 A model whose output is multi-dimensional can be used for both regression and classification tasks.
 Indeed, classification problems are framed as a regression of class probabilities.

 Ridge functions

-The function $N(\x)$ has a particular structure: it is the composition of a univariate function sigma with the inner product, one of the simplest multivariate functions.
+The function has a particular structure: it is the composition of a univariate function sigma with the inner product, one of the simplest multivariate functions.
 Functions of such form are called ridge functions.

-DEFINITION A ridge function is a function $F: \Rn \longrightarrow \R$ of the form $$ F(\x) = f(a_1 x_1 + \mathellipsis + a_n x_n) = f(\a \cdot \x), $$ where $f: \R \longrightarrow \R$ is a univariate function and $\a = (a_1, \mathellipsis, a_n) \in \Rn - \{\bold{0}\}$ is a fixed vector.
+DEFINITION A ridge function is a function of the form where is a univariate function and is a fixed vector.

-We denote the set of ridge functions with direction $\a$ $$\overline{\RR}(\a) = \{f(\a \cdot \x), f: \R \longrightarrow \R\}.$$ Since the function $f$ can be arbitrarily scaled, it follows that if $\a = \lambda \bold{b}$ for some $\lambda \in \R - \{0\}$, then $\overline{\RR}(\a) = \overline{\RR}(\bold{b})$.
+We denote the set of ridge functions with direction Since the function can be arbitrarily scaled, it follows that if for some , then .

-For a set $\Omega \subseteq \Rn$, we define $$ \overline{\RR}(\Omega) = \text{span}\{f(\a \cdot \x), f: \R \longrightarrow \R, \a \in \Omega\}. $$ A span of a set $S$ is the set of linear combinations of elements in $S$, then every $F \in \overline{\RR}(\Omega)$ has the form $$ F(\x) = \sum_{i=1}^{r} c_i f_i(\a^i \cdot \x). $$ We can notice that $\overline{\RR}(\Rn)$ includes the set of MLPs with one hidden layer, but MLPs have the additional constraint $f_i = \sigma$ for every $i = 1, \mathellipsis, r$.
+For a set , we define A span of a set is the set of linear combinations of elements in , then every has the form We can notice that includes the set of MLPs with one hidden layer, but MLPs have the additional constraint for every .

-If we require the continuity of the activation function $\sigma$ in an MLP, the functions defined by an MLP belong to the smaller set of linear combinations of continuous ridge functions $$ \RR(\Omega) = \text{span}\{f(\a \cdot \x), f \in C(\R), \a \in \Omega\} $$ with $\Omega = \Rn$.
+If we require the continuity of the activation function in an MLP, the functions defined by an MLP belong to the smaller set of linear combinations of continuous ridge functions with .

 Uniform convergence on compact sets

-Since density is a property of a topological space, we have to define a topology on $C(\Rn)$ to clarify the meaning of this concept.
+Since density is a property of a topological space, we have to define a topology on to clarify the meaning of this concept.
 In the approximation theory of continuous functions, the topology of uniform convergence on compact subsets is the most common.
 The general topological definition of a compact involves covers and subcovers.
-The Heine-Borel theorem gives a much simpler characterization of compactness in a euclidean space: in $\Rn$, a set is compact if and only if it is closed and bounded.
+The Heine-Borel theorem gives a much simpler characterization of compactness in a euclidean space: in , a set is compact if and only if it is closed and bounded.

-DEFINITION A sequence of functions $f_{m} \in C(\Rn), m \in \mathbb{N}$ is said to converge uniformly on compact sets as $m \to \infty$ to some function $f \in C(\Rn)$ if, for every compact set $K \subset \Rn$ and every $\epsilon > 0$, there exist $\overline{m}$ such that $\forall\, m \geq \overline{m}$ $$ ||f_{m} - f||_{K} = \max{x \in K}\ | f_{m}(x) - f(x)| < \epsilon. $$ If we can prove density in this topology, then the subset is also dense in many other topologies.
-For example, density would hold in $L^{p}(K)$, where $K$ is any compact subset of $\Rn$ and $p \in [1,\infty[$.
-Indeed $||f||_{p,K} \leq ||f||_{K} < +\infty$.
+DEFINITION A sequence of functions is said to converge uniformly on compact sets as to some function if, for every compact set and every , there exist such that If we can prove density in this topology, then the subset is also dense in many other topologies.
+For example, density would hold in , where is any compact subset of and .
+Indeed .

 A very powerful tool to prove results with this topology is the Stone-Weierstrass Theorem.

-THEOREM Suppose $X$ is a compact Hausdorff space and $C(X)$ is the space of continuous real-valued functions over $X$.
-A subalgebra $A$ of $C(X)$ containing a non-zero constant function, is dense in $C(X)$ if and only if it separates points.
-A set of real-valued functions $S$ separates points if for any pair $x, y \in \R$, there exists a function $f \in S$ such that $f(x) \neq f(y)$.
+THEOREM Suppose is a compact Hausdorff space and is the space of continuous real-valued functions over .
+A subalgebra of containing a non-zero constant function, is dense in if and only if it separates points.
+A set of real-valued functions separates points if for any pair , there exists a function such that .

 DEFINITION A subalgebra is a subset of an algebra, closed under addition, multiplication by scalar and product.
 A set is closed under an operation if the result of the operation between elements of the set is still included in the set itself.